-As we work to expand consumers' access to electronic health information, we appreciate ONC's recognition that this information also needs to be usable and useful.
-We encourage ONC to consider what features consumers want and need, in order to maximize the value and utility of electronic health information.^{10,11} For example, the National Partnership's survey finds that patients want more robust functionality and features of online access than are available today, including the ability to set and track goals for their health.
-Additionally, patient-specific education materials should be added to the list of information available for consumers to view online, download, and/or transmit under Stage 2 of the Meaningful Use Incentive Program.
+As we work to expand consumers' access to electronic health information, we appreciate ONC's recognition that this information also needs to be useful and usable.
+We encourage ONC to consider what features consumers want and need, in order to maximize the value and utility of electronic health information.^{13,14} For example, the National Partnership's survey finds that patients want more robust functionality and features of online access than are available today, including the ability to set and track goals for their health.
+Additionally, patient-specific educational materials should be added to the list of information available for consumers to view online, download and transmit under Stage 2 of the Meaningful Use Incentive Program.

 We respectfully remind ONC that in order to provide electronic information to all individuals in a format they can use, progress must be made in making health information available in non-English languages for nearly 60 million Americans who speak languages other than English at home.
-For example, a Spanish speaker who receives her hospital discharge instructions electronically, but in English will not be able to use that information - a crucial component of true interoperability.
-Because more than 37 million Americans speak Spanish at home, at a minimum we should be working towards providing
+For example, a Spanish speaker who receives her hospital discharge instructions electronically, but in English only, will not be able to use that information - a crucial component of true interoperability.
+Because more than 37 million Americans speak Spanish at home, at a minimum we should be working now towards providing 100 percent of health information, including patient-specific educational resources, in Spanish.15 Interoperability for all also requires that we work towards providing access and information in other languages as well, in accordance with the person's language preferences captured in the "demographics" criterion of certified EHR technology.